-What is perceived value?
+1. What is perceived value?

 Throw in the fact that your 3 children will almost inevitably eat less than you and your wife, and the restaurant owner has just made a healthy profit on your family’s meal.

-Are you cheating your customers with perceived value?
+2. Are you cheating your customers with perceived value?

 You shouldn’t feel bad about it.
 You are providing service, and you deserve to make money from it.
 And by making a profit you are creating jobs and supporting the families and lifestyles of your employees.
 What’s not good about that?

-How perceived value applies to product packaging
+3. How perceived value applies to product packaging

 We’re all customers and consumers of a variety of products and businesses.
 And the truth is, most of us have no idea of the actual cost of a product we buy.
 Just like the buffet example above, product packaging can influence the perceived value we believe we’re getting from a product, such as the Bangkok Tea packaging.

-● Glass bottles/containers – people tend to believe glass packaging is reserved for more expensive products.
+People tend to believe glass packaging is reserved for more expensive products.
 So consider using a glass bottle instead of aluminum can, as we did for JDE Iced-coffee product – look at the picture below – or use a glass container instead of a plastic bag.

-● Colors – in Thailand, the color purple is often associated with premium products.
+In Thailand, the color purple is often associated with premium products.
 So if you’re based here, consider using purple in your packaging.
 For those outside of Thailand, we recommend using silver, black, white and gold colors to increase the value of your product.

-● Boxes – while minimalism is becoming increasing popular these days, packaging your product in a big box still has a psychological impact on your customer’s buying decision.
+While minimalism is becoming increasing popular these days, packaging your product in a big box still has a psychological impact on your customer’s buying decision.
 A product in a big box is often perceived as more valuable than one in a small bag.
 For instance, that is what we achieved for Bodhi Spa.

 Star Wars cup you sipped coke from while watching Rogue One likely cost less than a $1 to produce.
 But you paid a good $3 to $4 extra for it because of its association with the popular movie franchise.
 So if you have the opportunity to leverage a popular brand or trademark, it can give a big boost to your product’s perceived value.